Understanding Docker Networking

 You may run standalone containers, but in highly available environments, particularly production, you will need orchestration platforms to manage these containers.

-Using orchestration systems like Kubernetes will undoubtedly solve many problems to which containers alone are not able to give satisfying solutions.
+Using orchestration systems like Kubernetes will undoubtedly solve many problems to which containers alone cannot provide satisfying solutions.

 Let's identify some of them: